 Limitations of ATS 34

 ATS 34, although stainless, is not as corrosion resistant as some other alloys.
-It is not an ideal selection for applications where long exposure to wet or salty atmospheres can ben anticipated.
-On the up side, it makes superb custom blades.
+It is not an ideal selection for applications where long exposure to wet or salty atmospheres can be anticipated.
+On the upside, it makes superb custom blades.
 The alloying elements require that it be heat treated at higher temperatures than other blade steels.
 But if the heat treating process is carried out correctly the steel will take an excellent, long wearing edge.

 Uses of ATS 34

 This steel is used by many hand knife makers and quality manufacturers.
 It was the measure of knife steel for a decade or more.
 Today there are other steels available that provide different attributes attractive to knife makers.
 These are starting to make inroads among custom knife makers.
 However, the sheer number of knives made from ATS 34 will ensure that they are around for many years to come.

 (The best dive knives for beginners and experts)

 The primary choice between ATS 34 and domestic steels, either long-established or new, comes down to personal preference and price.
 There have been many gallons of ink spilled in the debates among aficionados between domestic and imported versions of this stainless steel.
 Quality issues among manufacturers and tariffs have played roles in one or the other being more popular at any given time.
 The bottom line is that ATS 34 will satisfy most requirements for quality custom blades.

 What were the aircraft alloys for aircraft engines previously more popular ?